Eight Things to do With Older People in London

 London has a lot to offer for people of all ages - and part of good elderly care is helping to keep the mind active and engaged.

 Even if your parents have special requirements such as difficulty walking or memory problems, it’s still possible to have a great time in the capital.
-If they normally have live-in care or in-home care, then it might be a good idea to arrange for the caregiver to come along too.
+If they normally have live-in care in London or in-home care, then it might be a good idea to arrange for the caregiver to come along too.
 Alternatively, a trip to London could be a good time for a live-in carer to take a couple of days off, so discuss the options ahead of time to make sure that everyone is happy with the arrangements.

 Bear in mind that if one or both of your parents require specialist Alzheimer’s or dementia care then you need to be extra vigilant.
 An elderly person wandering alone through the streets of London will quickly become disorientated, so if they normally require 24/7 care at home it might be sensible to arrange for temporary private care during your holiday if their usual carer is not present.